Prevter/softserve-academy-tasks/README.md

 - The function/method that extracts a value should provide type-safe access.
 If the requested type does not match to stored type exception should be thrown

-### Task 3: Threads, containers, input/output with files Skip to end of metadata
+### Task 3: Threads, containers, input/output with files

 **As a** developer **I want** to have an application that counts blank lines, comment lines, and physical lines of source code written in C/C++. **so that** I can have some internal statistic of the project.